nyergler/effective-django/tutorial/related.rst

 Note that even though we're editing Addresses with this view, we still have ``model`` set to ``Contact``.
-This is because an inline formset takes the parent object as it's starting point.
+This is because an inline formset takes the parent object as its starting point.

 Once again, this needs to be wired up into the URL configuration.